Shark-NLP/CoNT/README.md

 **Thanks for their work**.

 -----
-We are pleased to answer any questions about this paper or codes ^_^
+We are pleased to answer any questions about this paper or codes ! ^_^

-e-mail: cxan20@fudan.edu.cn WeChat: cxan996
+e-mail: `cxan20@fudan.edu.cn`

 ### Citing
 ```